 Dyllan is passionate about helping clients navigate our complex, competitive legal system.
 His practice is dedicated to building compelling evidence supporting a client’s loss and he will fiercely advocate for fair and just compensation.
-Prior to joining The Derrick Law Firm, Dyllan was the managing attorney at a Charleston-based firm where he represented individuals and businesses and tried cases in courts of various jurisdiction throughout the state.
+Prior to joining Derrick Law Firm Injury Lawyers, Dyllan was the managing attorney at a Charleston-based firm where he represented individuals and businesses and tried cases in courts of various jurisdiction throughout the state.
 Having developed multiple practice areas, Dyllan brings over a decade of litigation experience that lends itself to finding solutions for complex problems.
 Over time, Dyllan has gravitated to cases where he has the opportunity to help individuals who have experienced serious loss and catastrophic injuries, primarily involving premises liability, wrongful death, automobile accidents, and general negligence.

 As an active member of the S.C.
 Bar Young Lawyers Division, Dyllan was recognized as a Star of the Quarter in 2014, 2015, and 2016.
 Dyllan was selected in 2017 to become a member of the South Carolina Bar Leadership Academy.
 Dyllan is a former adjunct professor at the Charleston School of Law where he taught Legal Research Analysis & Writing to first year law students.
 Dyllan is a member of the American Bar Association, the American Association for Justice, the South Carolina Bar Association, the South Carolina Association for Justice, and the Charleston County Bar Association.